People Tell Their "Lay It On Thick" Revenge Story

 Post

-3. This Man’s Revenge Meant Driving His Ex Closer and Closer To The Edge Of Insanity
+3. This Man’s Revenge Meant Driving His Ex Closer And Closer To The Edge Of Insanity

 Pexels

 “My ex two-timed on me, moved out but moved out slowly over time, which meant I still lived with a lot of her stuff.
 Some of her clothes were left in the closet.
-I cut teeny tiny corners off of every sleeve, but barely enough to be noticeable.

 You’d have to think you were going insane to notice it…but then again, over time, each sleeve did look…somewhat off.
+She eventually asked me about it months later.
+I denied everything.
+I regret nothing.” mikelovenotwar

 Another User Comments:

+He lived at a friends but most of his stuff was still by me.
+Neither of us had a lot of coin, plus we had two and a half months left.
+I couldn’t afford to look for a new place until I had paid my last months rent.
 He didn’t have room at his friends for his stuff but he’d come back periodically to pack up things like — cooler clothing, since the temperatures were getting warmer, software for his computer that he hadn’t packed initially, etc. Hence the slow move out, until the final, official move.”

 Another User Comments: